-Of course, it is relatively easy to go to my page UFO OVER L.A.: THE BATTLE OF LOS ANGELES and cull out almost word by word what I have written and what shows up in his quote.
+Of course, it is relatively easy to go to my page THE BATTLE OF LOS ANGELES: 1942 UFO and cull out almost word by word what I have written and what shows up in his quote.
 In the same footnote section in his book a few footnotes down he also brings up San Clemente Island, repeating what is an exclusive with me, again without reference to me or mentioning me by name.

 While Littleton is quite willing to cite my observance of the object in his own works because they substantiate his observations, as you can see he has a tendency to overlay the observations with a wisp of skepticism --- primarily aimed at me personally and my credibility.
 However, in an article about the Redondo madam Fifie Malouf, the following paragraph, wherein a conversation between two ex-marines and one of Malouf's associates in Malouf's Happy Hour Cafe circa 1946 or so, offers up a similar observation to that of the Redondo Beach resident, and of which would have happened only minutes before because of the closeness in proximity of the two locations and that of the observers: